 The School of Music awards graduate teaching assistantships in accompanying, ensembles, music education, music therapy, musicology, music theory and composition, and in many areas of performance.
 On occasion, graduate research assistantships are available in music education and music therapy.

-The School employs many students annually to work as accompanists, stage managers, ensemble librarians, classroom assistants, laboratory monitors, office assistants, librarians, recital monitors and stage crew.
-Similar positions often are available in the School of Music, with the Concert, Chamber Music and New Directions Series, and other related offices on campus.
+The School employs many students annually to work as accompanists, stage managers, ensemble librarians, classroom assistants, laboratory monitors, office assistants, librarians, recital monitors, recording assistants, and stage crew.
 These positions are generally filled after students have enrolled.
 Go to www.employment.ku.edu to search for these positions.The University of Kansas is an Equal Opportunity/Affirmative Action institution committed to a policy of equal opportunity in student admissions, student financial assistance, and faculty/ staff employment.

 Student loans are available through the Office of Student Financial Aid.
-For further information concerning financial assistance, write directly to:
+For further information concerning financial assistance, contact: